-Mark Valley is an accomplished performer having worked on acclaimed shows with some of the top creators in television including J.J.
+Mark Valley is a writer, director and accomplished performer having worked on acclaimed shows with some of the top creators in television including J.J.
 Abrams on Fringe, David E. Kelley on Boston Legal and Harry’s Law, Ryan Murphy on Feud: Bette and Joan, John Wells on ER, Mike White on Pasadena and Joel Wyman on Keen Eddie, Matt Weiner on ‘Romanovs’.
 His extensive TV credits also include ABC’s Body of Proof; Bravo’s Girlfriend’s Guide to Divorce; CBS’ CSI: Crime Scene Investigation and Fox’s Human Target, among many others.
 On the big screen, Valley’s roles include those in Kathryn Bigelow’s Zero Dark Thirty (2012) and Edward Zwick’s The Siege (1998), and Simon West’s GUN SHY, starring Antonio Banderas.